pairinteraction/pairinteraction/docs/installation/advanced/pip_build.rst

 .. _automatic:

-Automatic Build
+Build using pip
 ===============

 **1. Setup**

-For the automatic build, you do not need to build the C++ backend manually, but you can work with python only.
+For the build via pip, you do not need to build the C++ backend manually, but you can work with python only.
 In order to so, you first have to :ref:`setup your python environment <python_setup>`.
 All Python dependencies are listed within the :github:`pyproject.toml <tree/master/pyproject.toml>` file.
 They are installed automatically when you build the Python library using `pip`_.

 .. note::